-Our business is substantially dependent on Confluent Platform, our enterprise-ready, self-managed software offering.
-Confluent Platform contributed 73% and 85% of our subscription revenue for the years ended December 31, 2021 and 2020, respectively.
+While our revenue mix has increasingly shifted toward Confluent Cloud, our business remains substantially dependent on Confluent Platform, our enterprise-ready, self-managed software offering.
+Confluent Platform contributed 61% and 73% of our subscription revenue for the years ended December 31, 2022 and 2021, respectively.
 We expect to continue to rely on customer adoption and expansion of Confluent Platform as a component of our future growth.
 In particular, we are dependent on Confluent Platform serving as a fundamental self-managed, data-in-motion offering to generate wide-ranging use cases for our customers and increase our dollar-based net retention rate with existing customers.
 If we experience loss in market acceptance, reduced customer renewals or new customer adoption, or limited use case expansion among existing customers of Confluent Platform, our growth, business, financial condition, and results of operations may be harmed.